 - Auto, Home, and Life Insurance.
 Odds on you are paying too much for auto and homeowners’ insurance.
 We did until I recently did an evaluation and right-sized it.
 Every 2 years or so, my strategy is to reach out to several insurance companies and see if we can lower our premiums.

 - Personal and Student Loans.
 Personal loans, especially student loans, are a great candidate for refinancing.
 Refinancing allows you to lower your payment and frees up cash for other things.
-Want to compare a lot of companies to find the best refinancing rate?
-Try Credible.
-You can use it for finding the best rates on student loans, personal loans, and even mortgages.

 Now that you have assessed where to plug money leaks and figured out the order to pay down your debt what should you do next?
 Earn more income!

 I know this sounds a bit counterintuitive but hear me out.
 Most of us tend to live paycheck to paycheck because we have the habit of growing our expenses to match our income.
 It’s human nature.